kwohlfahrt/coherent-point-drift/README.md

 # Installation

-The main script (`coherent_point_drift/main.py`) can be run from the source directory.
-For convenience, a setuptools compatible install script (`setup.py`) is provided to install the library and main script.
+Installing the package via `setup.py` is the recommended usage.
+This provides the executable `cpd`.
 Detailed instructions can be found in the [official documentation][setuptools].
+It can also be run from the source directory with `python3 -m coherent_point_drift.main`.

 ## Dependencies